 Year Installed/ Equipment Added, Process Changed, or Minimization Implemented Procedure Implemented of Flaring 2008 The following specific measures were implemented to prevent flaring from the HCU Piping Failure in April 2008.
 Valero conducted repairs to a failed section of HCU equipment pipeline.
 The weld was cut out and the elbow was cut back a half inch to ensure that the damaged base metal was removed.
 The welds were made using a special technique supplied by a contractor.
 The other weld on the same elbow was inspected using in-situ metallographic examination and no creep damage was found.
-Minor

-Year Installed/ Equipment Added, Process Changed, or Minimization Implemented Procedure Implemented of Flaring 2008 The following specific measures were implemented to prevent flaring from the LCNHF Shutdown in June 2008.
+Minor 2008 The following specific measures were implemented to prevent flaring from the LCNHF Shutdown in June 2008.
 All feasible prevention measures were incorporated into the planned procedures for conducting the maintenance activities that resulted in this flaring event.
 These prevention measures helped to minimize flaring but were not able to prevent the flaring event.
 Prevention measures to minimize and potentially eliminate flaring from planned maintenance activities are described in detail in Section 5.1 of Valero's approved Flare Minimization Plan (FMP) (Rev. 2, submitted on March 16, 2007, updated March 28, 2007 and July 13, 2007) In accordance with the FMP, pre-maintenance planning was conducted to identify prevention measures to minimize and potentially eliminate flaring.
 All feasible prevention measures were implemented and are described in the causal analysis report.
-During the postmaintenance review of the flaring event, no additional prevention measures were identified.
+During the post- maintenance review of the flaring event, no additional prevention measures were identified.
 The maintenance activities were conducted in accordance with Valero's planned procedures that were designed in part to minimize flaring.
-There are no additional prevention measures that are feasible or practical which can further minimize or eliminate flaring from this planned maintenance activity.
+There were no additional prevention measures that were feasible or practical which could further minimize or eliminate flaring from this planned maintenance activity.
 Minor

-Year Installed/ Equipment Added Process Changed or Minimization Year Installed/ Implemented 2008 Equipment Added, Process Changed, or Procedure Implemented The following specific measures were implemented to prevent flaring that occurred in September and October 2008 caused by the FCCU Trip in September, 2008.
-A. Inspections were conducted to other motor starters in the refinery of similar design to ensure a similar problem did not exist.
-B. The wiring issue was communicated to project engineering.
-Project engineering is designing PLC motor reacceleration circuits for motor starters throughout the refinery where some of the I/O hardware of the new PLCs will be used.
-A diagnostic feature is being recommended that can pulse signal to monitor a starter's control circuit.
-This should be able to detect pinched wires and potential burnt components that can alarm before a trip occurs.
-C. No changes are recommended at VLE C3/C4 Splitter (T-203) given the potential consequences of an atmospheric release.
-D. Piping was added to the fuel gas compressors to drain dead legs and low points on fuel gas piping.
-E. Operations developed daily blowdown procedures for the removal of any accumulated liquids upstream of the fuel gas compressors.
-F. T-1062 was taken out of service for maintenance to repair the plugging issues.
-A complete inspection of T-1062 was conducted to ensure reliability before the tower was placed back into service.
-G. The nitrogen purge system on the C-2201A packing gland operation required a detailed review to ensure it was adjusted.
-H. Once C-2201B is returned for service, the Minimization of Flaring Minor packing gland operation will be reviewed to
+Year Installed/ Equipment Added, Process Changed, or Minimization

+Implemented Procedure Implemented of Flaring

+2008 The following specific measures were Minor

+implemented to prevent flaring that occurred in

+September and October 2008 caused by the

+FCCU Trip in September, 2008.

+A. Inspections were conducted to other motor

+starters in the refinery of similar design to ensure

+a similar problem did not exist.

+B. The wiring issue was communicated to

+project engineering.
+Project engineering is

+designing PLC motor reacceleration circuits for

+motor starters throughout the refinery where some

+of the I/O hardware of the new PLCs will be used.

+A diagnostic feature is being recommended that

+can pulse signal to monitor a starter's control

+circuit.
+This should be able to detect pinched wires

+and potential burnt components that can alarm

+before a trip occurs.

+C. No changes are recommended at VLE

+C3/C4 Splitter (T-203) given the potential

+consequences of an atmospheric release.

+D. Piping was added to the fuel gas

+compressors to drain dead legs and low points on

+fuel gas piping.

+E. Operations developed daily blowdown

+procedures for the removal of any accumulated

+liquids upstream of the fuel gas compressors.

+F. T-1062 was taken out of service for

+maintenance to repair the plugging issues.
+A

+complete inspection of T-1062 was conducted to

+ensure reliability before the tower was placed

+back into service.

+G. The nitrogen purge system on the C-2201A

+packing gland operation required a detailed review

+to ensure it was adjusted.

+H. Once C-2201B is returned for service, the

+packing gland operation will be reviewed to

+ensure it is properly adjusted.